Behaviour Interactive: Business units

-Behaviour's operations are divided into three business units – Studios, Digital and Business Solutions.
-Its Studios unit provides work-for-hire development services to major video game and entertainment industry brands such as Disney, Sony, Activision, Warner Bros., Ubisoft, HBO and Nintendo.
-Its Digital unit produces Behaviour's original content including Dead by Daylight.
-Behaviour's Business Solutions unit applies game technology to business ends for corporate clients such as Bombardier, CAE and CN Rail.
+Behaviour's operations are divided into two business units – Services and Original Games.
+Its Services unit provides work-for-hire development services to major video game and entertainment industry brands such as Disney, Sony, Activision, Warner Bros.
+Discovery, Ubisoft, HBO and Nintendo and also includes an Immersive Entertainment vertical that has a primary focus on location-based entertainment (LBE).
+Behaviour's Original Games unit produces the studio's original IP including Dead by Daylight.

 Abolition of crunch time

 Behaviour Interactive made headlines as one of the first video game studios to abolish crunch time, a controversial yet widespread practice in the video game industry that requires employees to work longer hours, often unpaid, to meet project milestones.
 The policy helped Behaviour earn its designation as one of Canada's Best Workplaces by gamesindustry.biz in 2018 and again in 2021 and 2022.